 - Using a JOHNSON’S® baby skincare wipes , clean the genital area by wiping from front to back.

 - Place a clean diaper under your baby and pat your baby dry with a clean cloth.
-It’s a good idea to apply a thin layer of diaper cream to protect your baby’s bottom from the causes of diaper rash.
+One of the best diaper changing tips is to apply a thin layer of diaper cream to protect your baby’s bottom from the causes of diaper rash.

 - Secure the clean diaper by fastening the adhesive strips from the back of the diaper to the front panel.
 It should be snug, but not tight.

 - Finally, place your baby in a secure place so you can throw away the dirty diaper and wash your own hands.